near/docs/docs/2.build/2.smart-contracts/anatomy/collections.md

 :::

-:::warning Keep Native Collections Small
+:::danger Keep Native Collections Small

-As the collection grows, reading and writing it will cost more and more gas.
-If the collections grows too large, your contract might end up expending all its available gas in reading/writing the state, thus becoming unusable
+As the native collection grows, deserializing it from memory will cost more and more gas.
+If the collections grows too large, your contract might expend all the gas trying to read its state, making it fail on each function call

 :::